Landry signs bills that aim to 'Make America Healthy Again' beside RFK at Pennington Biomedical

 Another sign did not mince words: "He's killing us one American at a time; you're complicit!"

-Landry also signed SB 19, which makes the drug ivermectin more accessible.
-The use of the drug, used to treat parasitic infections in animals, came under fire during the COVID-19 pandemic after it began to be used as a treatment for the virus.
-Landry said that the law he signed would give Louisianians access to the human version of the anti-parasite drug, calling it safe and saying it is used worldwide.
+Landry also signed SB 19, which eases access to the animal dewormer ivermectin.
+Conspiracy theorists have said the National Institues of Health have determined that ivermectin cures cancer but that the government is stopping its use.
+Reseachers say ivermectin should be explored for use with other therapies, but it's use as a cure is unfounded.

-The governor also signed a letter to the Trump administration requesting the restriction of sales of unhealthy foods using Supplemental Nutritional Assistance Program funds.
+The governor also signed a letter to the Trump administration requesting the restriction of sales of unhealthy foods using Supplemental Nutritional Assistance Program funds, formerly known as food stamps.
 In May, Landry signed an order to ask the federal government for the SNAP restriction, claiming it was an outright ban at the time.

 "The goal is to ensure our tax dollars are used effectively to promote health while aiding the most vulnerable," Landry said.
 "But our work is far from complete.
 We must continue to challenge a system that has been prioritizing profit over health."

-The new legislation and appeal to the federal government is part of a larger movement to "Make America Healthy Again," Landry and HHS Secretary Kennedy said.
+The new legislation and appeal to the federal government is part of a larger movement to "Make America Healthy Again," Landry and Kennedy said.

 "This initiative promotes a shift toward healthier living, better nutrition, a brighter future for our children and our families," Landry said.
 "The MAHA movement emphasizes small, impactful actions such as choosing water over soda, walking more, supporting local (farmers) or purchasing fresh produce."